TristanBilot/mlx-benchmark/CONTRIBUTING.md

 from .concat import Concat
 ```

+For simpler operations that only require the default input tensors given by the `dim` provided in args, you can implement the `SimpleOperationBenchmark` class in the same way as done in `simple_operations.py`.

 ## New features

 Enhancements and new features are always welcome!
 Feel free to submit issues or pull requests.